binaris/tjs-methods/README.md

-# launch (working title)
+# concord

-*launch* transforms Typescript interfaces into usable client / server code.
+*concord* transforms Typescript interfaces into usable client / server code.

-It simplifies the process of writing clients and servers and lets you launch your code faster.
+It simplifies the process of writing clients and servers and lets you concord your code faster.
-Instead of describing REST APIs, `launch` abstracts away REST and HTTP and gives you a simple typescript interface.
+Instead of describing REST APIs, `concord` abstracts away REST and HTTP and gives you a simple typescript interface.

 Behind the scenes it uses simple HTTP POST with JSON payload and is validated using JSONSchema.
 The heavy lifting is done by [typescript-json-schema](https://github.com/YousefED/typescript-json-schema).